wavefrontHQ/docs/pages/doc/application_monitoring_service_map.md

 tags: [tracing]
 sidebar: doc_sidebar
 permalink: service_map.html
-summary: Overview of how a specific service communicates with the other services in the application.
+summary: Understand how a specific service communicates with the other services in the application.
 ---

 {% include important.html content="This feature is enabled only for selected customers.
 To participate, contact your account representative or [technical support](wavefront_support_feedback.html#support)."%}

-When you troubleshoot an application, you need an overview of how a service communicates with the other services.
+When you troubleshoot an application, you might need an overview of how a service communicates with the other services.
 The Service map helps you visualize this information.

+{% include note.html content="If you are using eBPF, you don't send traces to our service.
+Therefore, you don't see the option to drill down to the Traces Browser." %}

 ## Service Map Features

 The service map lets you focus on a specific service, view Request, Error, and Duration (RED) metrics for each service, and the tracing traffic for that service.
-You can also drill down to the Service Dashboard and Tracing Browser.
+You can also drill down to the Service Dashboard and Traces Browser.

-See the service map:
+To open the service map:
 1. Log in to your service instance.
 1. From the toolbar, select **Applications** > **Service and Applications**.
     1. Table view: Click **Service Map** for a specific service.